Home > Outdoor

 Durability

-A durable kit will hold up to the conditions it’s designed to be exposed to.
-First, a kit should have a durable outer case.
+A durable kit will withstand the conditions it’s designed to be exposed to.
+First, it should have a durable outer case.
 We like that the Adventure Medical Kits Ultralight/Watertight .7 comes in a watertight bag.

 Because many common medical supplies are fragile and vulnerable to water, it’s wise to seek out a waterproof kit.
 This is especially important for those who plan to bring their kit along on water-based activities like kayaking or rafting.
 Kits that aren’t already waterproof can be customized with a durable ziplock bag or a dry bag.

-If possible, check the expiration dates of supplies inside of a kit before you purchase.
+If possible, check the expiration dates of supplies inside a kit before you purchase.
 Many kits come with medications, which is great unless they’re all due to expire soon.
-I have gotten into the habit of checking the dates of all my kits’ meds every 2-3 months or so and replace them as needed.
+I have gotten into the habit of checking the dates of all my kits’ medications every 2-3 months or so and replacing them as needed.

 Group Size